-Testing NSURLSession with Swift
+Testing URLSession with Swift

 A series of blog post covering how to test

-NSURLSession with Swift.
+URLSession with Swift.
 Broken down into three parts, each discussing different aspects of the testing process.

 First, learn how to verify that you send the right parameters to the session.
 Next, speed up your test suite by making all

-NSURLSession API calls synchronous.
+URLSession API calls synchronous.
 Finally, tie it all together by stubbing JSON responses when running UI Tests.

 Not owning a class doesn't mean you can't mock it!
 Learn how to unit test

-NSURLSessionwith Swift and protocol-oriented programming.
+URLSessionwith Swift and protocol-oriented programming.

 My go-to approach when unit-testing Swift is protocol-oriented programming.
 As requested by you, let's see a real-world example.
 What better way to show some code than with the networking stack, something every iOS developer has dealt with!